 The degree requires 24 course credits of graded coursework and a research project for which 12 course credits are given.
 Five courses (Clinical Research Training Program 241, 242, 245, 253, and 254) constitute 16 course credits that are required for all degree candidates (see Courses of Instruction).
 The student's clinical research activities provide the setting and the data for the project, which serves to demonstrate the student's competence in the use of quantitative methods in clinical research.
-The program is designed for part-time study, which allows the fellow/student to integrate the program's academic program with clinical training.
+The program is designed for part-time study, which allows the student to integrate the program's academic curriculum with clinical and/or lab-based training.